Calamitous/iris/README.md

   * Be a teacher
     * Code should be clean, well-organized, and readable.
   * Be limited in scope
-    * The source code should not exceed 1,000 LOC
+    * The source code should not exceed 1,000 SLOC

 ## Tests